BOROUGH OF LINCOLN PARK

 Nothing contained in this Agreement shall operate to deny to or restrict the Borough in the exercise of its rights, responsibilities and authorities pursuant to the laws of this State or the United States.

 The Union hereby acknowledges that the Borough being a public agency is free to use Union or non-union contractors and sub-contractors without interference from the Union, its officers or its members.
 Further, the Borough shall have the right, at its sole discretion, to apportion work by subcontract or other similar means, as it may see fit, in order that the services to be performed by the Borough may be carried out for the benefit of the public.

-The term grievance" as used herein means any controversy arising over the interpretation, application or violation of the provisions of this Agreement and may be raised by an individual, the Union or the Borough.
+The term “grievance” as used herein means any controversy arising over the interpretation, application or violation of the provisions of the Agreement and may be raised by an individual, the Union or the Borough.

 “Days” mean working days exclusive of weekends and holidays.

 Steps of the Grievance Procedure:

 The following constitutes the sole and exclusive method for resolving grievances between the parties covered by this Agreement and shall be followed in its entirety unless any step is waived by mutual consent: